 Accounting Client Retention: How to Keep Clients for the Long Term

-UK accounting firms lose an average of 12-15% of clients annually.
+UK accounting firms lose 12-15% of clients annually.
 Firms with structured retention programmes retain 87% of clients year-on-year.
 Here's how to build one.

 Ash Aziz is the Director of Blackstone Media, a full-service digital agency specialising in growth marketing for UK businesses.
 With over a decade of experience across SEO, paid media, content, and brand strategy, Ash has helped accounting firms, financial advisers, and professional service businesses build client retention systems that compound their revenue base year on year.